ReviewsBest Windows 7 Operating System Alternatives

 It boasts enhanced security features, improved performance, and a plethora of compatible software.

-However, Windows 10 has reached its end-of-life announcement for October 14th, 2025, necessitating another upgrade in the future.
+However, Windows 10 has reached its end-of-life announcement, scheduled for October 14, 2025, necessitating another upgrade in the future.

 2. Windows 11